aimansae/reviewme/README.md

 ## UX User Experience

-ReviewMe website is created as a social media app where users are able to signin and reviews a product they have used Users are able to:
+ReviewMe website is created as a social media app where users are able to signin and review a product they have used.

+Users are able to:

 -   see all the product reviews,
--   create, edit delete a review
+-   create, edit delete their review
 -   like and save a review
--   place comment and see other comment from other users
+-   place comment and see comments from other users
--   see how many revies a certain profile have left
+-   see how many reviews a certain user has placed
 -   contact the customer service for any query

 ### User Stories

-User stories for backend can be found in a separate backend [file](https://github.com/aimansae/reviewme-api/blob/main/static/readmeDocs/userstories.md)
+User stories for backend API can be found in a separate [file](https://github.com/aimansae/reviewme-api/blob/main/static/readmeDocs/userstories.md)

 User stories for the frontend project can be found through [Github Issues](https://github.com/aimansae/reviewme/issues) and [Kanban Board](https://github.com/users/aimansae/projects/6) can also be consulted directly.